 This was followed by the Economic Recovery and Jobs Act (ERJA), a fiscal stimulus package of \$780 billion in deficit spending that was signed into law by President Obama in January 2009.
-The combined government spending and emergency loans of ARJA and TARP, approximately 10.3% of GDP, is far less than spending increases during major wars, but was the largest peacetime spending since the Great Depression of the 1930s.
+The combined government spending and emergency loans of ARJA and TARP, approximately

+10.3% of GDP, is far less than spending increases during major wars, but was the largest peacetime spending since the Great Depression of the 1930s.

 The Fed initiated QEII in March 2009, which involved more purchases of MBS and also Treasuries.
-This was followed by a Fed initiative, so-called Operation Twist, of selling short-term Treasuries and buy longer-term Treasuries, which lengthened the duration of its portfolio holdings in an effort reduce bond yields.
-It was largely considered ineffective, even as it was being implemented.
+This was followed by a Fed maturity extension program, so-called Operation Twist, of selling short-term Treasuries and buy longer-term Treasuries, which lengthened the duration of its portfolio holdings in an effort reduce bond yields.
+It was largely considered ineffective, having little sustained impact on bond yields (Ehlers 2011).